Skip to content

 Measurement Instructions

-Disruptions of this rhythm – such as consistently elevated levels or a high cortisol level in the evening – can indicate chronic stress, burnout, or other stress-related conditions.
+Disruptions of this rhythm – such as consistently elevated levels or a high cortisol level in the evening – can indicate chronic stress, burnout, or other stress-related disorders.
 Accurate measurement helps to detect these deviations early and take targeted countermeasures.

 Reference ranges depending on the time of day